corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-contract-constraints.md

-### Contract/State Agreement
+### Contract/state agreement

 A `ContractState` must explicitly indicate which `Contract` it belongs to.
-The node checks that the contract When a transaction is verified, the contract bundled with each state in the transaction must be its “owning” contract, otherwise we cannot guarantee that the transition of the `ContractState` will be verified against the business rules that should apply to it.
+The node checks that the "owning" contract is bundled with each state.
+Otherwise we would not be able to guarantee that the transition of the `ContractState` will be verified against the business rules that should apply to it.

 There are two mechanisms for indicating ownership.
 One is to annotate the `ContractState` with the `BelongsToContract` annotation, indicating the `Contract` class to which it is tied:

 {{< tabs name="tabs-1" >}}
 {{% tab name="java" %}}